zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Basic settings

-The basic settings describe the setup of the Gluu server.
+The basic settings describe the setup of the gluu server.

-* appliance-inum: the iNum code the appliances refer to
+* appliance-inum: the [iNum code][inum] the appliances refer to
 * issuer: the according hostname, or specific uri
 * login-page: the login page for the according hostname, or uri
 * authorization-page: the oxAuth authorization page